Environmental Health Trachoma Project

 How will the project work?

-Although the team will need to collect some data, we want to give back to the communities.
-When the team visits each communities to gather the information needed for the CEHAP, we want to provide a community event where we can engage with the community and in the interests of reciprocity, thank them for hosting the #endingtrachoma team .
+As the team collects some data for the CEHAPS, we want to give back to the communities.
+When the team visits each communities to gather the information needed for the CEHAP, we aim to provide a community event where we can engage with the community and in the interests of reciprocity, thank them for hosting the #endingtrachoma team.
 It is not the aim of this engagement event to change behaviour but to thank the community and provide an opportunity to build the capacity of the Aboriginal Environmental Health Workers on how to organise and run a community event.
-The events will include a community BBQ, a movie night and child focused activities.
+These events do, however, reinforce the important messages that were delivered throughout the community visit.
+The events are tailored to each community and may include a community BBQ, a movie night and child focused activities.